 Residents may request professional leave for interviewing purposes.
 The request should be submitted at least two weeks prior to the requested leave date, and approval is granted at the discretion of the RPD and the designated administrative supervisor.
 A maximum of 8 days of Interview Leave time per residency year may be granted without counting against the resident's Paid Leave days.
+The number of days allowed for interview leave is dependent on the number of days the resident will be away from the program for educational meetings and conferences.
+If a resident is required to attend educational meetings and conferences for a combined total of 5 days or more, the number of the allowable interview leave days will be reduced to meet the 13 days allowed for professional leave.
 If the maximum allowed interview leave days are exceeded, the additional days will require approval from the RPD & the designated administrative supervisor, and will be deducted from the resident's paid leave.
 Residents are encouraged to refer to the Residency Programs Coordinator on the number of days they are allowed for interview leave.
 Travel reimbursement is not authorized for Interview Leave.